ahs2202/ouro-tools/README.md

 ## Installation <a name="installation"></a>

-The latest stable version of Ouro-Tools is available via https://pypi.org/
+The latest stable version of Ouro-Tools is available in [PyPI](https://pypi.org/project/ourotools/) and [BioConda](https://bioconda.github.io/recipes/ourotools/README.html#package-ourotools).

 In order to install the latest, unreleased version of Ouro-Tools, run the following commands in bash shell.